BACK TO DIRECTIVES

 Implementation Protocol

-1. Define the required inputs (time, reps, submissions, starts).
+1. Define the required inputs.

 2. Specify binary completion criteria.